mpv-player/mpv/DOCS/man/vf.rst

         read information from this filter instead.

 ``gpu=...``
-    Convert video to RGB using the OpenGL renderer normally used with ``--vo=gpu``.
-This requires that the EGL implementation supports off-screen rendering on the default display.
+    Convert video to RGB using the Vulkan or OpenGL renderer normally used with ``--vo=gpu``.
+In case of OpenGL, this requires that the EGL implementation supports off-screen rendering on the default display.
 (This is the case with Mesa.)

     Sub-options:

+    ``api=<type>``
+        The value ``type`` selects the rendering API.
+You can also pass ``help`` to get a complete list of compiled in backends.

+        egl
+            EGL (default if available)
+        vulkan
+            Vulkan

     ``w=<pixels>``, ``h=<pixels>``
         Size of the output in pixels (default: 0).
 If not positive, this will